k21971/CrecelleHack/doc/variantfixes.md

 - Conflictless: Never generated conflict (from xNetHack).
 - Blessless: Never blessed an item with holy water.

+## Misc
+- Added some secret areas to the tutorial.

 # 1.3

 ## Coating System